 Defending Moore doesn’t just belie all credibility by this point, it’s political suicide for the Republicans.

 Consider what is worse.
 Republicans stop supporting Moore and Doug Jones wins, which is what seems likely now given his collapse in institutional support and polling.
 He loses and the GOP lose 1% of the U.S. Senate.
 That leaves the GOP with 51 seats.
 Given how the Republican senators vote together with Trump on average 92.76% of the time, it seems likely McConnell will not lose much with one less vote.

 Or Alabama Republicans vote in Roy Moore as their junior senator in December.
 Roy Moore is now the latest to become the public face of of the national GOP whether they like it or not.
 There are 10 toss up Senate elections in 2018.
 Ready for Roy Moore to be in every Democratic ad?
 Ready for the GOP to suffer the Todd Akin effect?
-Because that is exactly what will happen.
+That is exactly what will happen.
 Ready to lose the Senate?
-Because that’s what will happen if Republicans keep up this absolutely execrable display.
+Ger ready if Republicans keep up this absolutely execrable display.